dyne/Zenroom/docs/article/views/decode_language_patterns.md

 # Language Security

 This chapter will quickly establish the underpinnings of a smart rule language in DECODE, starting from its most theoretical assumptions, to conclude with specific requirements.
-Most importantly starting from the recent corpus developed by researches on language-theoretic security" (LangSec).
-Here below we include a brief explanation condensed from the information material of the LangSec.org project hosted at IEEE, which is informed by the collective experience of the exploit development community, since exploitation is practical exploration of the space of unanticipated state, its prevention or containment.
+Most importantly starting from the recent corpus developed by research on language-theoretic security" (LangSec).
+Here below we include a brief explanation condensed from the information material of the LangSec.org project hosted at IEEE, which is informed by the collective experience of the exploit development community, since exploitation is a practical exploration of the space of unanticipated state, its prevention or containment.

 ## Threats when developing a language